-Though referred to by many names and terms (ODs, OD Greens, OGs, and more), these cammies – and this color – comprised the defining US military uniforms of the mid-to-late twentieth century.
-The color enjoyed more than 30 years of service and is still in use today, both by the military and civilian first responder agencies and units.
+Though referred to by many names and terms (ODs, OD Greens, OGs, and more), these cammies – and this color – comprised the defining US military uniforms and gear of the mid-to-late twentieth century.
+The color enjoyed more than 30 years of service and is still used today by military and civilian first responder agencies and units.
+It’s also frequently seen in custom Cerakote jobs on firearms and gun accessories.

 So what is OD Green?